Samze/dynamicreconcilerwithcancel/README.md

 A controller that spins up other managers that watch for types dynamically.
 These dynamic types are specified in the `Monitor` resource via their GVK.
+Importantly these managers and related informers are cleaned up to avoid memory leaks.

 ## Test